MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Classes.md

 as the class.
 Constructors might have arguments, to initialize the data members of the new object.

-The class can have no constructor defined, one or more constructors.
+The class can have zero or more constructors defined.
 If no constructor is defined, the class is given a default parameterless constructor.
 This constructor initializes all members to their default values.
 Object types and strings are given null values.
 When you define constructor, no default parameterless constructor is created.
 Create a parameterless constructor if one is needed.

 ### Constructor basic syntax